-- Can I buy floor warming direct from you?
+- Can I buy floor warming products direct from you?

 - Can I cut the floor heating wire shorter?

 The heating wires are specially engineered and designed so they provide heat via the specific wire's electrical resistance.
 Special insulation is used to provide protection and durability to the heating wires.
-When the thermostat is turned on (or the timer is activated) electricity is sent to the floor heating system, the wires heat up, and in turn heats up the floor.
+When the thermostat is turned on (or the timer is activated) electricity is sent to the floor heating system, then the wires heat up and in turn warm up the floor.
 This heat then radiates from the ground up throughout the room, heating objects and people within the heated area.
 That's exactly what you want from your system: a warm floor and a warm body.
-This way energy is not wasted heating up air that then rises to the ceiling and is lost. [return to top]
+This way, energy is not wasted heating up air that then rises to the ceiling and is lost. [return to top]

-Both voltages have the same heat output and energy usage, but 120 volt products pull 1 amp per every 10 sq ft while 240 volt products pull 0.5 amps per every 5 sq ft.
-Since the thermostats can only handle up to 15 amps, this means that one thermostat can run up to 150 sq ft of 120 volt product and 300 sq ft of 240 volt product. [return to top]
+Both voltages have the same heat output and energy usage, but 120-volt products pull 1 amp per every 10 square feet, while 240-volt products pull 0.5 amps per every 5 square feet.
+Since the thermostats can handle only up to 15 amps, this means that one thermostat can run up to 150 square feet of 120-volt product and 300 square feet of 240-volt product. [return to top]

 In most cases, the heat output of our products is sufficient to heat your floor relatively quickly, and our programmable thermostats are “smart,” which means they can help compensate for the start-up time and regulate your energy usage.
 However, if you are installing over a slab, you might consider installing cork insulation to help combat your floor's heat loss and lower the start-up time for your warm floor.

-We’ve researched, tested, and installed all of the products we carry, and we're confident that they are the best products for the money.
+We’ve researched, tested and installed all of the products we carry, and we're confident that they are the best products for the money.
 We're passionate about adding warmth to your home, from the ground up.
-Making sure you can get the right product for your specific application is one of the ways we can assure that you will be completely satisfied with your new warm floor. [return to top]
+Making sure you can get the right product for your specific application is one of the ways we can assure your complete satisfaction with your new warm floor. [return to top]

 No. All mats and cables "home run" back to the thermostat.
-The mats cannot be connected end-to-end.
-We have mats in over 70 sizes and many length and width combinations to cover any size or shape room. [return to top]
+The mats cannot be connected end to end.
+We have mats in over 70 sizes and many length and width combinations to cover rooms of any shape or size. [return to top]